WURFL/wurfl-microservice-client-dotnet/README.md

-# ScientiaMobile WURFL Microservice Client for C#/dotNET
+# ScientiaMobile WURFL Microservice Client for C#/dotNET Framework

 C# implementation of the WPC Client api.
 Requires .NET framework 4.5.2 or above